 In 1914, Franklin Roosevelt, decided to run for the U.S. Senate seat for New York.
 The proposition was doomed from the start, as he lacked White House support.
 President Wilson needed the Democratic political machine to get his social reforms passed and ensure his reelection.
 He could not support Franklin Roosevelt, who had made too many political enemies among New York Democrats.
 Roosevelt was soundly defeated in the primary election and learned a valuable lesson that national stature could not defeat a well-organized local political organization.

 Early in 1940, Roosevelt had not publicly announced that he would run for an unprecedented third term as president.
-But privately, with Germany's victories in Europe and Japan's growing dominance in Asia, he felt that only he had the experience and skills to lead America in such trying times.
+But privately, in the middle of World War II, with Germany's victories in Europe and Japan's growing dominance in Asia, FDR felt that only he had the experience and skills to lead America in such trying times.
 At the Democratic National Convention in Chicago, Roosevelt swept aside all challengers and received the nomination.
 In November, 1940, he won the presidential election against Republican Wendell Willkie.

 For years prior to the war, racial prejudice towards Japanese Americans had fueled strong resentment and suspicion among whites living along the West Coast.
 Feeling pressure from military authorities and the public to protect the homeland from sabotage, Roosevelt felt relocation was the proper action.
 Though the U.S. Supreme Court upheld its legality in Hirabayashi v.
 United States and Korematsu v.
 United States, most legal scholars believe that internment was one of the most flagrant violations of civil liberties in American history.
 In 1988, Congress awarded restitution to survivors of the camps as compensation for the violation of their civil liberties.